Neubrandenburg

 Two of the 25 (formerly 56) typical timbered Wiek houses along the Neubrandenburg city wall

-The first Christian monks in the area were Premonstratensian in Broda Abbey, a monastery at the shore (about 1240).
+The region had been left largely empty during the Migration Period and was re-settled by Slavs, esp. the Veleti, starting in the 7th century.
+Frankish and Saxon influence increased since the late 8th century but suffered several setbacks.
+After final subjugation by the Saxons in the mid-12th century, German colonisation greatly intensified after 1200.
+The first Christian monks in the area were Premonstratensians at Broda Abbey, a monastery by the lakeshore (about 1240).
 The foundation of the city known as of Neubrandenburg took place in 1248, when the Margrave of Brandenburg decided to build a settlement in the northern part of his fief, naming it after the older city of Brandenburg further south.
 In 1292, the city and the surrounding area became part of Mecklenburg.

 The city flourished as a trade centre until the Thirty Years' War (1618–48), when this position was lost due to incessant warfare.
 During the dramatic advance of the Swedish army of Gustavus Adolphus into Germany, the city was garrisoned by Swedes, but it was retaken by Imperial Catholic League forces in 1631.
 During this campaign, it was widely reported that the Catholic forces killed many of the Swedish and Scottish soldiers while they were surrendering.
 Later, according to the Scottish soldier of fortune Robert Munro, 18th Baron of Foulis, when the Swedes themselves adopted a "no prisoners" policy, they would cut short any pleas for mercy with the cry of "New Brandenburg!".
 The city, therefore, played an unconscious role in the escalation of brutality of one of history's most brutal wars.

+Under Nazism, an airbase was built at nearby Trollenhagen and a facility for torpedo trials was established in Lake Tollense.
+The city's rural situation far from any borders shielded it from air attacks for some time.
 During the Second World War, two German prisoner-of-war camps for Allied POWs of various nationalities were located in Fünfeichen within the city limits: the large Stalag II-A and the adjacent Oflag II-E/67 for officers.
-The town was also the location of a forced labour camp for Sinti and Romani people.[5]
-In 1945, few days before the end of the Second World War, 80% of the old town was burned down by the Red Army in a great fire, and about 600 people committed suicide as a result.[6]
-Since then, most buildings of historical relevance have been rebuilt.
-After the war, from 1945 to 1948, the special NKVD-camp Nr.
-9 was operated at the site of the former Stalag II-A.
+The same site was operated from 1945 to 1948 as special NKVD-camp Nr.
+9. The town was also the location of a forced labour camp for Sinti and Romani people.[5]
+In 1945, a few days before the end of the Second World War, 80% of the old town was burned down by the Red Army in a great fire that destroyed, inter alia, City Hall (incl. most of the Municipal Archives), the Grand Ducal Palace (incl. the Municipal Arts Collections) and St. Mary's Church.
+About 600 people committed suicide in fear of or as a result of the Soviet advance.[6]

 Sights and monuments